Toronto Star

 Sri Lankan tsunami projects also have created problems in cases where “tsunami victims are on one side of the road and non-tsunami victims are on the other side of the road.”

-And there is an obvious double standard in evicting poor fishing families from beaches, where they need to be close their boats, because of the new ban on building near the shoreline — while luxury hotels are allowed to build in close proximity to the water.
+And there is an obvious double standard in evicting poor fishing families from beaches, where they need to be close their boats, because of the new ban on building near the shoreline A?a??a?? while luxury hotels are allowed to build in close proximity to the water.

 Similar land problems have arisen in Indonesia, the country hardest-hit by the tsunami, but NGOs there appear to be co-operating more effectively.
 Turf wars are less of an issue because, with so much devastation, there is no shortage of rebuilding tasks.